 Pavlova is an iconic Australian dessert.
 Most Australians would say that it is probably Australia’s national dish.
 If it wasn’t for the debate over whether it was invented in New Zealand or Australia, this would probably be the case.+.

 I had never made it from scratch

-I’m Australian and I bake regularly.
+I’m Australian and I bake reasonably regularly.
 It is an easy recipe to pull out when you have to make something ‘typically Australian’ for a function.
-It is therefore perhaps a surprise that I have never made pavlova before.
+It is therefore perhaps a surprise that I have never made a pavlova before.
 At least, I have never made it from scratch.
 I have always cheated and either used a mix or purchased one from the supermarket.

 Even using a mix, I have not always had success.
 I tried to make one memorable pavlova while I was studying in Germany.
 I say tried as it remained runny, no matter how long it was in the oven.
 And it was in the oven for a

 So it was with some trepidation that I decided to make pavlova from the egg whites that remained after making Baileys Irish ice cream.
 Luckily, the pavlova was as successful as the ice cream.

 Top your pavlova with cream and fruit.
 The great thing is that you can use the cream and fruit to hide any of the inevitable cracks in your pavlova.
 Can you tell that I have had to do this on more than one occasion?